Juan94MQ/Juan94MQ/README.md

 ## Hi there 👋

 - 🗺️ I'm a GIS Analyst
-- 🖥️ Iwant to learn phyton for GIS analysis
+- 🖥️ Iwant to learn GIS programing

 <h2 align="left">I code with</h2>